zigaudrey/paint-hex-convertor-DS-256/README.md

 # For Hex-to-paint Script
 3. Choose a palette (bin file). **Its lenght has to be 512.** If many, choose the right one that help with edit
-4. _If there is are duplicates colors, **you can choose to generate another palette image with only used colors**_
+4. _If there are duplicates colors, **you can choose to generate another palette image with only used colors**_
 5. Choose a sprite sheet (bin file). **Its lenght has to be a divisble of 64 (one tile)**
 6. **Choose the number of tiles for the width**
 6. **Two (or three) images files will be created**, ready to be edited in drawing tools